New Undergraduate Students register for classes in conjunction with their scheduled orientation.

 Corequisites are used when two or more classes must be taken simultaneously.
 This is typically used to link a lecture to a lab but it is also common with the Community (link) and Connections I (pair) requirements in the Liberal Education core.
 You must register for each class in the corequisite group.

 Grade Options exist for most classes.
-This permits you to take a class for a letter grade (default) or for credit/no-credit.
+This permits you to take a class for a letter grade (default) or for credit/no-credit (with instructor permission).
 Classes taken under the credit/no-credit option are excluded from GPA calculations.
 Taking too many credits under the credit/no-credit option may also prevent you from being considered for the Dean’s List each term, departmental honors, and Honors at Commencement.

 Holds are used by various offices to get your attention.
 Check your Registration Status page in My.Whittier.edu to ensure you have no outstanding holds that prevent you from registering.
 The office that placed the hold will remove it when you have resolved the triggering issue.